shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 <p align="center">Good predictions made using the model</p>
 </p>

 As you can see, these are all really good predictions, and in my opinion are very usable.
+The first four in particular are highly accurate.
+One shortcoming I found was how my model dealt with the edges of the segmentation.
+As you can see in the fifth prediction, my prediction does not find the correct outline that was needed.

 However, not all predictions are this good.
 For example, take a look at the following two predictions.